This post may contain affiliate links. Read the full disclosure

 Seriously, is there anything cuter than a baby in a snowsuit!

-You may also need to bring nursing or baby feeding items, nappies, nappy rash cream, a pram or stroller, car seat or baby carrier as well as a few toys to keep them entertained while you travel.
+You may also need to bring nursing or baby feeding items, nappies, nappy rash cream, a pram or stroller, a car seat or baby carrier as well as a few toys to keep them entertained while you travel.

 Travel Insurance: Make sure you don’t leave home without travel insurance.
 Trust us, it’s one of those things you don’t want to skip, especially when travelling with kids.
 We recommend World Nomads.